Czech Air Force: Afghanistan

-In December 2009, the Czech Air Force members started to build-up a rear for their new helicopter unit to be deployed in Afghanistan.
+In December 2009, Czech Air Force members started to build-up a rear for their new helicopter unit to be deployed in Afghanistan.
 After that the first three modernized Mi-171Sh helicopters armed for self-defense with PKM machine guns were air-transported to Afghanistan by Antonov An-124 Ruslan transport aircraft on 5 January 2010.
-To the FOB Sharana permanent forward operational base all helicopters and unit members numbering 110 soldiers were flown on 17 January 2010.
+To the FOB Sharana permanent forward operational base, all helicopters and unit members numbering 110 soldiers were flown on 17 January 2010.
 The Czech helicopter unit known as Task Force Hippo was ranged under Alliance Regional Command East.
 TF Hippo entered ISAF operations on 25 January 2010.

 The first advisory group of the Czech Air Force was sent to Afghanistan in April 2008.
 Involved then there were members of the 231st of the time and the recent 221st Helicopter Squadron who have been tasked to participate in an establishment of the new Afghan National Army.
 As a part of the international Operational Mentoring and Liaison Team (OMLT) they started to work as instructors during training of Afghan Mi-24 attack helicopter crews and in the same way to train ground personnel.

 A new Czech team was added to the deployment in 2010.
 The new Czech group consisted of pilots and technicians from the 243rd Helicopter Squadron, respectively from the 24th Transport Air Base at Prague-Kbely.
 The main task of Kbely AMT (Air Mentoring Team) section has been defined as air training of Afghan Mi-17/Mi-171 transport helicopter crews.

-The Czech Republic also provided a material help to Afghan Air Force which included supplies of aviation equipment – six Mi-17 transport helicopters and six Mi-24 attack helicopters.
+The Czech Republic also provided material help to Afghan Air Force which included supplies of aviation equipment – six Mi-17 transport helicopters and six Mi-24 attack helicopters.
 After selected helicopters underwent major overhauls and modernizations all have been presented to the Afghan National Army during the 2007–2009.